sy2u/sy2u.github.io/_pages/about.md

 # 🎓 Education
 - **Ph.D. in Computer Science and Engineering**, The Chinese University of Hong Kong, Aug/2025 - Present
 - **B.Eng. in Electrical Engineering and Automation**, Zhejiang University, Sep/2021 - Jul/2025
-- **B.S. in Electrical Engineering, Minor in Computer Science**, University of Illinois at Urbana-Champaign, Aug/2021 - May/2025
+- **B.S. in Electrical Engineering, Minor in Computer Science**, University of Illinois Urbana-Champaign, Aug/2021 - May/2025

 # 🌟 Selected Awards
 - Postgraduate Studentship, The Chinese University of Hong Kong, 2025-2029
 - Outstanding Graduate,  Zhejiang University / Department of Education of Zhejiang Province, 2025
-- Perry, H. & R. Scholarship, University of Illinois at Urbana-Champaign, 2024
+- Perry, H. & R. Scholarship, University of Illinois Urbana-Champaign, 2024
 - Zhejiang Provincial Government Scholarship, Department of Education of Zhejiang Province, 2022-2023